Skip to main content

 1. Development of diagnostic platforms to stratify cancer risk and response to targeted therapies for gastrointestinal diseases.

-2. Development of novel patented therapeutics to be used in the neoadjuvant and adjuvant treatment setting for gastrointestinal cancer patients (Colorectal and Oesophageal cancers).
+2. Development of novel patented therapeutics and novel technologies to be used in the neoadjuvant and adjuvant treatment setting for gastrointestinal cancer patients (Pan GI) to boost treatment responses.

-3. Elucidating how the tumour microenvironment cross talks to the immune system in Gastrointestinal diseased patients.
+3. Elucidating how the tumour microenvironment cross talks to the immune system in GI patients.

 4. Importance of metabolism, inflammation, and obesity in driving disease progression and in regulating treatment response in GI diseases.

-5. Advancing new experimental technologies to boost treatment response in the resistant tumour microenvironment.
-The outputs of these translational themes will benefit patient care, treatment and management for gastrointestinal diseased patients.
+The outputs of these translational themes will benefit patient care, treatment, and management for gastrointestinal diseased patients.